 This post was originally published on July 13th, 2017.
 Updated for August 4th, 2020.

-Have you ever wondered why you should have your WordPress website maintained by a professional?
+Have you ever wondered why you need professional website maintenance for your Wordpress site?
 One morning at the Technology Aloha office was a great reminder of why we do what we do.

 What is Website Maintenance?